shevandrin/rqti/README.md

 ## Testing

 Our commitment to robustness is reflected in our pursuit of high test coverage through automated tests, located in the “tests” folder.
+Note that the qtijs-server and the Opal API cannot be tested with github actions (continuous integration); local test coverage is around 90%.

 ## Support and Bug Reports